Bryan K. Hanks

 This course surveys European prehistory from the earliest human occupation of Europe until the Roman conquest.
 Geographical coverage will include Western, Central and Eastern Europe and southern areas including parts of the Mediterranean and Aegean.
 Emphasis will be placed on investigating major changes in social organization, cultural contact and exchange, technology and economy.
 Key developments covered will include the interaction between Neanderthals and Homo sapiens, the emergence of Upper Palaeolithic art, Neolithic megalithic constructions, the emergence and spread of agriculture, the impact of metallurgy, Iron Age ‘Celtic’ developments, and the expansion and influence of the Roman Empire.
 This course will provide a useful foundation for students interested in archaeology, history, ethnic history, art history and classics.

 Animal remains are often some of the most frequently encountered material remains recovered from archaeological sites and therefore provide crucial information relating to subsistence strategies, animal husbandry patterns, paleoenvironments and a wide range of other human behaviors.
 This course provides an introduction to the main elements of Zooarchaeological research and will focus on the recovery, identification and contextual analysis of animal remains.
-The course will provide both laboratory training as well as seminar discussions in order to evaluate the significance of Zooarchaeology within archaeological research.
-Participants will therefore have the opportunity to gain practical skills in identification and analysis and to learn how this information can be applied to the study of complex societies in the Old and New World.
+The course will provide both laboratory training as well as seminar discussions to evaluate the significance of Zooarchaeology within archaeological research.
+Participants will have the opportunity to gain practical skills in faunal remains identification and analysis and to learn how this information can be applied to the comparative study of complex societies.

 History of Anthropological Thought